lokalise/i18n-ally/README.md

 1. Fork this repo and clone it to you local machine
 2. Copy `package.nls.json` to `package.nls.<locale-code>.json` in the root of the repo
-3. Translate every single messages in new json file you created.
+3. Translate every single message in the new json file you created.
-4. Commit the changes and make a PR to this original repo
+4. Commit changes and make a PR to this repo

 We would recommend you to use vscode with `vue-i18n-ally` installed.
-It can helps you translate itself. 😁
+It can helps you translate itself 😁, all the configs were already set in the workspace settings.

 ## 📅 TODOs

 We have not determined schedule to implement the TODOs.
 If you would like to see them implemented, please open an issue and share your use cases.

-PR to implement any of the following features is also welcome. ☺
+PR is also welcome.

 Todo:
 - [ ] Analysis report